skaes/em-zeromq/README.md

 ## Usage: ##

-Tested and functional with Rubinius, jRuby, and 1.9.2.
+Tested and functional with Rubinius, jRuby, and MRI 1.9.2.

-If using 1.9.2 you must `gem install ffi` before using.

-MRI 1.8.7 does not work with libzmq.
+MRI 1.8.7 is not supported because of it's poor thread support.

-This only works with ZeroMQ 2.1.x which is still unreleased Build+Install ZeroMQ 2.1 from HEAD ( https://github.com/zeromq/zeromq2 )
+The code ships as two alternative gems:

+ * em-zeromq-ffi (based on the ffi-zeromq gem, available for all platforms)
+ * em-zeromq-c (based on the zmq gem, which is only available for MRI rubies)

+The main reason for shipping two different gems is that rubygems version requirements don't support the specification dependent on the ruby being used to install the gem.

+If you are using MRI 1.9.2 and insist on using the ffi version, you must ensure that the ffi gem is installed for ffi-zeromq to work.

 Want to help out?
 Ask!

+## Requiring the code
+Either
+    require 'em-zeromq-c'
+or
+    require 'zmq'
+    require 'em-zeromq'
+will work.

+If you prefer the ffi version:
+    require 'em-zeromq-ffi'
+or
+    require 'ffi-rzmq'
+    require 'em-zeromq'
+will do the trick.

 ## Example ##
-    require 'rubygems'
-    require 'em-zeromq'

     Thread.abort_on_exception = true

     class EMTestPullHandler
       attr_reader :received
       def on_readable(socket, messages)